Tyreek Duren

 Tyreek Duren (born October 15, 1991) is an American professional basketball player for ZTE of the Hungarian League.
 The point guard attended Saints John Neumann and Maria Goretti Catholic High School in Philadelphia, Pennsylvania.
 He has earned Atlantic 10 Conference Second-Team recognition for two consecutive years.

+Duren signed with Athletes Untapped as a private basketball coach on June 6, 2024.